lovelindhoni/mdcraft/README.md

 Here are some features and improvements planned for MdCraft in the so-far future:

-- **Improved Theming**: Work on improving the app's CSS to provide better theming options, enhancing the overall user interface and customization.

 - **GitHub Gist Integration**: Streamline the process of sharing your notes by enabling users to publish their notes as GitHub Gists directly from MdCraft.

-## Contributing

-If you find MdCraft useful and would like to contribute, feel free to contribute to a beginner-programmer's project.
-I welcome contributions and would appreciate help with improving the CSS to enhance the user experience.

 ## Project Setup